agraboso/redux-api-middleware/README.md

   `redux-api-middleware` will perform no further operations.
 In particular, no API call will be made, and the incoming RSAA will die here.

+3. Next, `redux-api-middleware` prepares the API call and has to call those of `[CALL_API].bailout`, `[CALL_API].endpoint` and `[CALL_API].headers` that happen to be a function.
+If any of these throw an error, a *request* FSA will be dispatched with the following properties:
+    - `type`: the string constant in the first position of the `[CALL_API].types` array;
+    - `payload`: a [`RequestError`](#requesterror) object containing an error message;
+    - `error: true`.

+  Processing stops here and `redux-api-middleware` will perform no further operations.
+In particular, no API call will be made, and the incoming RSAA will die here.

-3. Now that `redux-api-middleware` is sure it has received a valid RSAA, it will try making the API call.
-If everything is alright, a *request* FSA will be dispatched with the following property:
+4. Now that `redux-api-middleware` is sure it has received a valid RSAA, and has successfully prepared the API call, it will try making the API call.
+A *request* FSA will be dispatched with the following property:
   - `type`: the string constant in the first position of the `[CALL_API].types` array.

   But errors may pop up at this stage, for several reasons:
-  - `redux-api-middleware` has to call those of `[CALL_API].bailout`, `[CALL_API].endpoint` and `[CALL_API].headers` that happen to be a function, which may throw an error;
   - `isomorphic-fetch` may throw an error: the RSAA definition is not strong enough to preclude that from happening (you may, for example, send in a `[CALL_API].body` that is not valid according to the fetch specification &mdash; mind the SHOULDs in the [RSAA definition](#redux-standard-api-calling-actions));
   - a network failure occurs (the network is unreachable, the server responds with an error,...).

-  If such an error occurs, a different *request* FSA will be dispatched (*instead* of the one described above).
-It will contain the following properties:
+  If such an error occurs, a *failure* FSA will be dispatched (after the *request* FSA described above) and processing stops here.
+The FSA will contain the following properties:
-    - `type`: the string constant in the first position of the `[CALL_API].types` array;
+    - `type`: the string constant in the third position of the `[CALL_API].types` array;
     - `payload`: a [`RequestError`](#requesterror) object containing an error message;
     - `error: true`.

-4. If `redux-api-middleware` receives a response from the server with a status code in the 200 range, a *success* FSA will be dispatched with the following properties:
+5. If `redux-api-middleware` receives a response from the server with a status code in the 200 range, a *success* FSA will be dispatched with the following properties:
   - `type`: the string constant in the second position of the `[CALL_API].types` array;
   - `payload`: if the `Content-Type` header of the response is set to something JSONy (see [*Success* type descriptors](#success-type-descriptors) below), the parsed JSON response of the server, or undefined otherwise.